pkasala/ContinuesControl/Report.md

 # Continues Control - Moving Arm - Agent Learning process
 ## Article goal
 The aim of this article is to describe how the agent learns.
-This is actually additional information to Report.pdf The TD3 algorithm is based on Actor-Critic model.
+And describe the TD3 algorithm which is based on Actor-Critic model.

 ## High level description
 The full learning process is based on off-policy method.
 This means learning process is not directly on each action, but instead using some kind of experience memory.